 Indian power sector has witnessed a significant demand supply gap due to sustained growth of power demand, historical shortfalls in generation capacity addition (53 per cent shortfall in the 11th Plan) and high transmission and distribution losses.
 Consequently, peak load deficit in India has been in the range of 11-17 per cent in financial years 2000-10 which has constrained the economic growth of the country.
-Driven by the need to alleviate the significant power deficits faced by the country, the Government has targeted massive investments in entire power sector chain of ₹ 8,38,000 crore in the 11th Plan.
+Driven by the need to alleviate the significant power deficits faced by the country, the Government has targeted massive investments in entire power sector chain of ₹8,38,000 crore in the 11th Plan and ₹11,35,000 crore in the 12th Plan.